Certora/gambit/README.md

 If you are using Gambit through a configuration file, you can localize the mutations to some functions and contracts.
-You can also choose which mutations you want (see {ref}`mutation-types` for the list of possible mutations).
+You can also choose which mutations you want.
 Here is an example that shows how to configure these options.
 ```
 [